port-labs/port-docs/docs/platform-overview/port-components/page.md

 **2. **Pages can contain **tabs**.

 :::note Tabs
-A tab is a sub-page view of a page, and itself is a page.
+A tab is a sub-page view of a page, and is a page itself.
 :::

    Pages can be separated into several tabs, each of which is a page that holds one or many widgets.